C++ (Windows Platform)

 It stores library files which support the Windows operating system and are compatible with x64 and x86 hardware platforms.

-It stores sample programs for user programming reference.
-For more information about the sample programs, please refer to Sample program instructions.
+, both of which include sample programs provided for users to refer to when programming.
+For more details about the sample programs, please refer to Sample Program Descriptions.

 After connecting the Percipio depth camera to a Windows PC using a USB cable, right-click on the Start in the bottom left corner of the desktop and click on Device Manager in the Start menu.
 In Device Manager, an unrecognized USB device